shopsys/shopsys/docs/basic-concepts/basics-about-package-architecture.md

 #### Project base

 There is no automated way of upgrading the project base.

 If you wanted to upgrade your project base, you would need to [cherry-pick](https://git-scm.com/docs/git-cherry-pick) or [merge](https://git-scm.com/docs/git-merge) modifications from the original repository manually.

-We try to ease you the process as much as possible by maintaining clear GIT history, keeping up-to-date [changelog]({{github.link}}/CHANGELOG.md) and [upgrading instructions]({{github.link}}/UPGRADE.md), and writing [understandable commit messages](../contributing/guidelines-for-creating-commits.md).
+We try to ease you the process as much as possible by maintaining a clear GIT history, keeping up-to-date [changelog]({{github.link}}/CHANGELOG.md) and [upgrading instructions]({{github.link}}/UPGRADE.md), and writing [understandable commit messages](../contributing/guidelines-for-creating-commits.md).

 ## Conclusion

 -   You learned it is necessary to use composer to initialize development of your own project based on the framework.
--   You understand the open-box concept - you can modify the project base as you wish without any restrictions.
+-   You understand the open-box concept; you can modify the project base as you wish without any restrictions.
 -   You know that the business logic is placed in the [`shopsys/framework`](https://github.com/shopsys/framework).
--   You are familiar with modules that can ease you a development of your project.
+-   You are familiar with modules that can ease development of your project.
 -   You know you are able to upgrade the framework and modules using composer thanks to their glass-box design.